What Is Abdominoplasty?

 How Much Does Abdominoplasty Cost?

-Abdominoplasty costs approximately $8,000 to $12,000 in Richmond for the surgeon’s fee.
+Abdominoplasty costs approximately $10,000 to $15,000 in Richmond for the surgeon’s fee and all other associated costs.
 Your total procedure cost will depend on the details of your surgical plan and will also include other fees, such as from your anesthesia and surgical facility.
 Our team will provide you with a personalized quote at the end of your consultation to help you budget for your procedure.

 Is Abdominoplasty Covered by Insurance?